palantir/conjure/readme.md

 Why?
 ----
-The rationale for maintaining Conjure rather than picking an existing IDL (e.g., Swagger) for Elements (and other) products is as follows.
-For the first handful of Elements projects (in particular, Gatekeeper, Compass, Foundry), we picked JAX-RS as the API contract between servers (Jersey) and clients (Feign) since it offered the best compromise between usability (simple Java proxies, straight-forward server implementations), dependency management (separation between API definitions and their implementations), and interoperability (JSON as the lingua franca for both
+The rationale for maintaining Conjure rather than picking an existing IDL (e.g., Swagger) for Foundry (and other) products is as follows.
+For the first handful of Foundry projects (in particular, Gatekeeper, Compass, Foundry), we picked JAX-RS as the API contract between servers (Jersey) and clients (Feign) since it offered the best compromise between usability (simple Java proxies, straight-forward server implementations), dependency management (separation between API definitions and their implementations), and interoperability (JSON as the lingua franca for both